-Case 1: When there is unallocated space adjacent (it can be at left side or right side) to your system partition in Windows 10.
+Case 1: When there is unallocated space adjacent (it can be at the left side or right side) to your system partition in Windows 10.

 Step 2: Then in the pop-up window, drag the black arrow to occupy the unallocated space.
-Here "Using Enhanced Data Protecting Mode" is checked by default and it can protect your data when sudden power outage happens.
+Here "Using Enhanced Data Protecting Mode" is checked by default and it can protect your data when a sudden power outage happens.